So, you’re curious about QuiteLike.

 - Minimal choice of delivery days each week.

-At launch, the QuiteLike service is very standard for a meal kit service.
-You get a choice of meals each week and they’ll deliver the ingredients in a single box so you can cook dinner without stepping foot in a supermarket.
+The QuiteLike service is a very standard offering for a meal kit service.
+You choose from a selection meals each week and theyโll deliver the ingredients in a single box so you can cook dinner without stepping foot in a supermarket (except for a couple of pantry ingredients).

-The most important questions will revolve around the freshness of their ingredients, how easy the recipes are to follow and whether the food actually tastes good.
-We’ll get into all of that very shortly.
+The most important questions for this review revolve around the freshness of their ingredients, how easy the recipes are to follow and whether the food actually tastes good.
+Weโll get into all of that very shortly.

 - Canberra Metro Area